patch-e/retropie-hursty-improvements/README.md

 Guide assumes you have already uploaded ROMs to the pi user's RetroPie `roms` folder.
 Optional steps at the end cover ROM upload.

-Steps to follow to install console additions to the theme:
+## Steps to follow to install console additions to the theme:

 1. access pi user over ssh
-   password (default): raspberry
+   password (if still the default): `raspberry`
    `ssh pi@retropie`

 2. enable root account by updating PermitRootLogin line in sshd_config